Can't Tell Me Nothing: Commercial performance

 The song debuted at number 80 on the US Billboard Hot 100 for the issue dated June 9, 2007, standing as the third highest new entry of that week.
 For the same issue, the song entered at number 73 on the US Hot R&B/Hip-Hop Songs chart.
 It ultimately peaked at number 41 on the Hot 100 for the issue date of September 29, 2007.
 The song was present at number 24 on the US Hot R&B/Hip-Hop Songs chart for that week, though it rose four places to peak at number 20 on the chart the following week.
 On September 29, 2007, the song peaked at number eight on the US Hot Rap Songs chart.
 In September 2020, "Can't Tell Me Nothing" was certified triple platinum by the Recording Industry Association of America (RIAA) for selling 3,000,000 certified units in the US.

 On the UK Singles Chart, the song peaked at number 107 for the chart dated June 23, 2007.
 As of October 24, 2019, it ranks as West's 32nd most popular track of all time on the UK Singles Chart.
-"Can't Tell Me Nothing" was certified gold by the British Phonographic Industry (BPI) for shelving 400,000 units in the United Kingdom on April 8, 2022.
+"Can't Tell Me Nothing" was certified platinum by the British Phonographic Industry (BPI) for shelving 600,000 units in the United Kingdom on December 22, 2023.
 For the issue date of September 29, 2012, the song entered at number 159 on France's SNEP chart.
 The following week, it rose 14 places to number 145.
 In December 2015, "Can't Tell Me Nothing" was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies in Australia.

 Live performances

 On June 1, 2007, West made a surprise appearance at DJ Gomez Warren's set in Los Angeles to play "Can't Tell Me Nothing".
-West performed the song as part of his set at a concert of the Live Earth event in 2007, accompanied by a string section which included female members that wore exotic face paint.
+West performed the song as part of his set at a concert of the Live Earth event on July 7, accompanied by a string section which included female members that wore exotic face paint.
 On July 7 of that year, West performed the song during his appearance at the Manchester Apollo for the Manchester International Festival.
 For S.O.B.'s impromptu jam session in Manhattan on July 18, 2007, hosted by Hot 97, West deliver a performance of the song.
 West performed a medley during his in-studio appearance for MTV's Total Request Live on August 10, 2007, which consisted of the song and fellow Graduation single "Stronger".
 On September 11 of that year, West transitioned from a snippet of the album's track "Champion" into a performance of "Can't Tell Me Nothing" when appearing on BET's 106 & Park.
 West performed the song to open the 2007 BET Hip Hop Awards, surrounded by black-clad dancers who moved around similarly to ballerinas.
 At the launch party for the new T-Mobile Sidekick LX in Los Angeles' Griffith Park on October 17, 2007, West made a surprise appearance that included him performing the song.